Acetone: Production

-After that time, during World War I, acetone was produced using acetone-butanol-ethanol fermentation with Clostridium acetobutylicum bacteria, which was developed by Chaim Weizmann (later the first president of Israel) in order to help the British war effort, in the preparation of Cordite.
+After that time during World War I, acetone was produced using acetone-butanol-ethanol fermentation with Clostridium acetobutylicum bacteria, which was developed by Chaim Weizmann (later the first president of Israel) in order to help the British war effort, in the preparation of Cordite.
 This acetone-butanol-ethanol fermentation was eventually abandoned when newer methods with better yields were found.

 In 2010, the worldwide production capacity for acetone was estimated at 6.7 million tonnes per year.
 With 1.56 million tonnes per year, the United States had the highest production capacity, followed by Taiwan and China.
-The largest producer of acetone is INEOS Phenol, owning 17% of the world's capacity, with also significant capacity (7–8%) by Mitsui, Sunoco and Shell in 2010.
-INEOS Phenol also owns the world's largest production site (420,000 tonnes/annum) in Beveren (Belgium).
-Spot price of acetone in summer 2011 was 1100–1250 USD/tonne in the United States.
+The largest producer of acetone is Ineos Phenol, owning 17% of the world's capacity, with also significant capacity (7–8%) by Mitsui, Sunoco and Shell in 2010.
+Ineos Phenol also owns the world's largest production site (420,000 tonnes/annum) in Beveren, Belgium.
+The spot price of acetone in summer 2011 was 1100–1250 USD/tonne in the United States.